Last Updated on

 My very last stop in Colombia was Medellin, where I was staying with some friends.
 When they found out that I didn’t use UBER, but normal taxis, they freaked out.
 “This isn’t safe!!”, I was told, and then I was schooled on taxi kidnappings and robberies in which cab drivers bring you to a deserted area of town to rid you of all your belongings.
 Hearing that freaked me out, but then, looking back at ten weeks of me waving down cabs, I realized that not once did I feel unsafe in a taxi.
 I guess it helped that I speak Spanish and was always able to converse with the driver.
 In Bogota, when I took a cab from the airport to the hotel, the driver even ran after me to bring my iPhone to the reception, which had fallen out of my pocket in the cab.

-Were There Sketchy Moments During my Time in Colombia?
+Were There Sketchy Moments During my Travels in Colombia?

 I’m not going to sugarcoat my experience in Colombia – while nothing bad happened to me and I felt safe there, even when I was by myself, there were three sketchy moments I should mention.